cturner0206/Project_1_Coffee_Shop_Sales_Dashboard/README.md

 To create the dashboard visuals, pivot tables were utilized to organize and segment the sales data.
 Each visual on the dashboard is based on its own individual pivot table.

+### Choosing Visuals:

+To allow end users to gain valuable insights from this dashboard, I decided to incorporate:

+- Cards to show an overview of total sales and transactions.
+- Line charts to highlight trends over time to identify patterns relating to sales throught the year and throughout the day.
+- Bar chart to allow for sales comparisons across the three locations, making it simple to spot performance variations on items.

 ### Interactivity Features:
 - **Slicers and Timeline:**
-  Linked to the pivot tables, slicers and a timeline enable interactivity and filtering options for end users.
+  Linked to the pivot tables, slicers and a timeline are used to enable interactivity and filtering options for end users.
 Users can dynamically filter visuals by:
   - Product type/details
   - Store locations
   - Time periods